 LCHD strives to be good stewards of limited local public health funds by practicing sound financial management, seeking diverse sources of funding to support local programs and services, including state, federal, and non-profit foundation grants.

-Our Administrative Services Director Barbara Lanthorn, Finance Manager Anna Wollenburg, and their team assure that funds are tracked and reported in compliance with state and federal guidlines and audit standards.
+Our Administrative Services Director Taunja Dudgeon, and their team assure that funds are tracked and reported in compliance with state and federal guidelines and audit standards.

 Public Health Guardian Award